pockethostin/.github/profile/README.md

 - 🌐 Accessible to everyone
 - 💼 Built for real businesses

-PocketHost exists to remove the technical barrier between ideas and execution.
+PocketHost.in exists to remove the technical barrier between ideas and execution.

 ---